advek123/first-program/README.md

 # first-program
 this is my first program
-I am excited to work
+I am excited to work on git